-The New Hampshire Union Leader is pleased to present the preliminary competition for the Scripps National Spelling Bee on Saturday, March 7, 2020 at the Silver Center for the Arts at Plymouth State College.
+The New Hampshire Union Leader is pleased to present the preliminary competition for the Scripps National Spelling Bee on Saturday, March 7, 2020 at the Silver Center for the Arts at Plymouth State University.

 Nearly 200 of the state's top spellers will compete in the 2020 Union Leader State Spelling Bee.